XDargu/FrameByFrame/userInterface.markdown

 ![Frame by Frame Playback Bar](/FrameByFrame/assets/images/screenshots/PlaybackBar.png)

+All this operations work on whatever portion of the Timeline is selected.
+You can learn more on the [Timeline Selection](#timeline-selection) section.

 ## Timeline

 The timeline lets you quickly navigate through a recording and gives an overview of the recorded data.